coreygirard/swarm/docs/specification.md

 This defines an agent named `average`, with four *subagents*: `init`, `run`, `a`, and `b`.

+#### Properties

+#### Methods

-#### Subagents
+## Subagents

-A subagent can be modelled as a combination of two things: a `function`, and a `queue`.
-The `queue` can be appended to by any subagent, including the subagent who owns the queue.
-As long as there are objects in the queue, the subagent pops objects from it and executes the `function` with the object as input.
+A subagent can be modelled as a combination of two things: a `function` and a `queue`.
+The queue can be appended to by any subagent, including the subagent who owns the queue.
+As long as there are objects in the queue, the subagent pops objects from it and executes the function with the object as input.
+Each subagent has its own thread, and can error, crash, and generally operate independently.

-**Agents** have two specially named parts
+To send data to a `queue`, the send command is used: `42 -> average.run`

+There are two specially-named subagents:
+- `init` is executed once initially, and can set up variables global to all subagents of the agent
+- `run` can be referred to via `-> agent.run` or `-> agent`

+All subagents except for `init` must take at least one input, while `init` takes none.

+#### Properties

+- `.queue.length` Returns the current length of the subagent's queue

+#### Methods